openprivacy/fennet/_posts/2007-02-21-don-t-forget-reputation.md

 layout: blog
 title: Don't forget Reputation
 date: 2007-02-21 14:02:59.000000000 -05:00
-categories:
-- blog
-permalink: "/blog/2007/02/21/don-t-forget-reputation/"
-excerpt: 'Many of us celebrated when it was announced that <a href="http://yro.slashdot.org/article.pl?sid=07/02/18/2033235">AOL has embraced OpenID</a>.
+teaser: 'Many of us celebrated when it was announced that <a href="http://yro.slashdot.org/article.pl?sid=07/02/18/2033235">AOL has embraced OpenID</a>.
 Does that bring us any closer to the goal of secure, privacy protected user-centric digital identity that empowers users, leveling the playing field between them and service providers to the great benefit of both?
 (OK, that''s my goal, but maybe some of you may share it.)
 I say: no.'
+categories:
+- identity
 ---
 Many of us celebrated when it was announced that <a href="http://yro.slashdot.org/article.pl?sid=07/02/18/2033235">AOL has embraced OpenID</a>.
 Does that bring us any closer to the goal of secure, privacy protected user-centric digital identity that empowers users, leveling the playing field between them and service providers to the great benefit of both?
 (OK, that's my goal, but maybe some of you may share it.)
 I say: no.  In fact, it can and may have just the opposite effect, providing false security and tarnishing the concept of single sign-on (SSO) throughout the, uh, blogosphere.

 What's missing is the key element that the <a href="http://wiki.idcommons.net/">Identity Commons</a> was originally created to foster: <i>community</i>.
 If I may get metaphysical for a moment, trust starts by knowing yourself, and then extends tenuously outwards from the mind/heart/spirit to those around us that we feel we <i>know</i> and <i>connect</i> with at some level, in some set context.
 Let me ask you: does adding 30 million people into your community make you feel all warm and fuzzy?